ecupaio/jekyll-template/README.md

 3. run `grunt`

 Grunt will then watch for new images to be added and place the minified images in the `min_images` folder.

-## Deployment

-After you push to master go to the [SITE Jenkins job]()/job/Build%20Pipeline/) and select build with parameters.
-Once the job is finished, check your new site on [SITE-admin.democrats.org]() and changes will appear on production within 15 minutes.